 However, as the economy opens back up, confidence is absolutely key for my local community and the local economy, particularly for those coming back from shielding in August.
-Also key is the confidence that, when there are local outbreaks, as there has been in my constituency in the last 48 hours, track and trace is there for people.
+Also key is the confidence that, when there are local outbreaks—there has been one in my constituency in the last 48 hours—track and trace is there for people.
 Will my right hon.
 Friend tell the House how many people have already been tracked and traced across the country, to help give people confidence that the system is working?

 There are 144,000 people who have been asked to isolate who simply would not have known that they were at risk before the large-scale track and trace programme was put in place.
 It is vital that we have the resources to act and that we have plenty of resources for testing and tracing.
-For a while, we faced criticism that we had too many people with not enough to do, but as shown by the royal colleges report released this morning, and as my right hon.
-Friend the Member for South West Surrey (Jeremy Hunt)—the Chair of the Health and Social Care Committee—said and as my hon.
-Friend just alluded to, it is vital that we have that capacity, so that whenever we need to trace an outbreak of the virus, we can get right in there and take the action that we need to take.
+For a while, we faced criticism that we had too many people with not enough to do, but, as was shown by the royal colleges report released this morning, as my right hon.
+Friend the Member for South West Surrey (Jeremy Hunt)—the Chair of the Health and Social Care Committee—said, and as my hon.
+Friend just mentioned, it is vital that we have that capacity, so that whenever we need to trace an outbreak of the virus, we can get right in there and take the action that we need to take.

 Every covid-19 death is a tragedy—a family changed forever.
 The tragic but inescapable truth is that the UK Government’s response to this pandemic resulted in one of the worst death tolls in the world.
 However, adjusted for age, the death toll in England is 81.9 people per 100,000, compared with 67.6 in Wales.
 Commons Library research indicates that excess deaths across the pandemic period have been 15% higher in England than in Wales, despite a significantly greater proportion of the Welsh population living with long-term limiting illnesses.
 What does the Secretary of State believe explains that disparity, and what lessons can his Department learn from the Welsh Government’s response in preparation for further local outbreaks and a potential second wave?

-I have been engaged positively with the Welsh Government throughout, and where we have concerns—for instance, about the outbreaks the Welsh Government were handling in Wrexham or on Anglesey —we have been in communication about it, especially where there is an issue on the border.
+I have been engaged positively with the Welsh Government throughout, and when we have had concerns—for instance, about the outbreaks the Welsh Government were handling in Wrexham or on Anglesey —we have been in communication about them, especially when there has been an issue on the border.
 I would caution slightly against the sorts of comparisons the hon.
-Lady draws, but what I will say is that this exercise is best conducted together, and that is why we take the approach that we are tackling this virus together across the whole United Kingdom.
+Lady draws, but what I will say is that this exercise is best conducted together, and that is why our approach is to tackle this virus together across the whole United Kingdom.